Visual Instruction Bottleneck Tuning: Experiment

+\paragraph{Vittle improves robustness under input perturbations.} We first evaluate \ours on object hallucination detection tasks with nine variants of POPE perturbed by visual corruptions in Figure \ref{fig:main_res_hallu}.
+Although MLLMs trained with a standard objective and \ours similarly suffer from perturbations, two instantiations of \ours consistently outperform the standard objective.
+Interestingly, \ours outperforms the baseline even in clean POPE (See Appendix \ref{sec:apdx:result}).
+We speculate that \ours's information control prevents the reliance on a partial feature of a single modality \cite{rahmanzadehgervi2024vision}, e.g., language prior~\cite{long2025understanding}, which is a common source of hallucination.
 Next, we present the validation on the open-ended QA task with 18 types of input perturbations, which are applied to visual and textual input independently or simultaneously in Figure \ref{fig:main_res_oqa}.
 As we can see, \ours greatly enhances performance in various perturbation datasets highlighted by green numbers that indicate the relative improvements of \ours (F) compared to the baseline.
 Among the two variants of \ours, \ours (F) showcases better generalization under perturbations than \ours (L), suggesting the benefits of a conservative zero-centered isotropic prior distribution to address a variety of subtle input perturbations.
 Next, we further explore \ours's robustness by evaluating varying perturbation severity.
 To be specific, we generate perturbations on three different degrees that determine how significantly the image or text would be changed.
 In Figure \ref{fig:severity}, we see that \ours achieves better performance in general, where the margin becomes larger under severe perturbations.
-In summary, we observe a consistent gain by \ours on the perturbed input setting across two tasks, which indicates that \ours enhances the robustness to distribution shifts by pursuing the minimality of data representation.
+In summary, we observe a consistent gain by \ours on the perturbed input setting across two tasks, which indicates that \ours enhances the robustness to distribution shifts by pursuing the minimal sufficiency of data representation. \paragraph{Vittle improves generalization to long-tail distributions.} Not only subtle perturbations on input, but long-tail samples are also commonly encountered in many MLLM applications.
+In Table \ref{tab:openqa_lt}, we validate \ours on three long-tail QA tasks constructed with real-world user queries.
+We see that \ours also excels in generalizing long-tailed samples compared to the baseline.
+Interestingly, \ours (L)--learnable prior--exhibits better performance compared with \ours (F).
+We speculate that a learnable prior IB guides the model to learn a better sensitivity for high-level abstractions as well as an invariance to low-level noise by allowing additional flexibility to shape data-driven priors, yielding superior performance on tasks that require in-depth understanding of irregular queries.